 Made-in-America Music Tour 13 Day RV Caravan

 Once upon a time, a single note sounded deep in a sleepy Tennessee hollow, and American country music was born.
-Fantasy’s unique Made in America Music Tour, May 11-23, 2017, follows the sound of this unique American music through three major music destinations: Nashville, Memphis, and Branson.
+Fantasy’s unique Made in America Music Tour follows the sound of American music through three major music destinations: Nashville, Memphis, and Branson.

 Country music is alive and living in Nashville, and that’s where this 13-day celebration starts with an orientation and get-acquainted party at a favorite locals’ haunt near Opryland.
 Hosted by Fantasy’s friendly and professional WagonMasters, this gathering is just one of the many signature tour elements that sets Fantasy apart from all other competitors.
 Afterwards, the sound of music starts at the famous Ryman Auditorium, the ‘Mother Church of Country Music,’ for live Opry Country Classics.